 - Monitoring to document effectiveness of structures in minimizing water-related impacts.

 How You Can Help Protect Streams

 Even if the SPA regulations and guidelines do not apply to your property, you can still play an important role in preserving the health of streams and the natural features of the SPA watershed.

 - Be aware if you have a conservation easement on your property.
 If so, your property has fragile natural features that are important in keeping SPA streams healthy.
 Depending on the type of conservation easement, activities within easement areas are limited.

 - Preserve or plant native trees and shrubs along your neighborhood streams.
 Trees and shrubs shade and cool stream water, roots keep stream banks stable, and leaves and small twigs are food for stream-dwelling animals.
-Learn about our tree-planting coupon available through the Leaves for Neighborhoods program.
+Learn about our tree-planting coupon available through the Reforest Montgomery program.

 - Avoid or minimize the use of herbicides and pesticides, especially near streams and wetlands.